adeschene/rails-chipotle-queries/README.md

 Which kind of canned soda is most popular? | "Coca Cola" |
 What were gross sales for drinks/food? | 1401.71 / 33098.45 |

-The csv file for the data can be found [here](https://github.com/adeschene/rails-chipotle-queries/blob/main/lib/assets/chipotle.csv)
+The csv file for the data can be found [here](https://github.com/adeschene/rails-chipotle-queries/blob/main/lib/assets/chipotle.csv).

-Scripts that were written to answer the questions can be found here.
+Scripts that were written to answer the questions can be found [here](https://github.com/adeschene/rails-chipotle-queries/tree/main/lib/assets/scripts).

 Chipotle data source: https://github.com/thechaudharysab/Chipotle-data_analysis-example